1Paint/LoL-Champions/README.md

 Champions
 =======

+A web app displaying League of Legends champion stats and abilities.

 Features
 -------
 * Dynamic retrieval of champions and their stats from Riot's API, automatically updating as the API updates.